CS Grader Application for Spring ’25 will open in November; click here for link and information.

 Any student who has completed CS2201 and at least one semester at Vanderbilt can apply to be a computer science grader.
+You must have completed a semester and have a GPA recorded in YES to apply.
+If you are currently in your first semester at Vanderbilt, you are not eligible.
 Preference is given to students with a strong history of performance in their courses (GPA), their past performance in the course they wish to grade for, their submitted video (for CS1101, 2201, 3251 and 3270 only), their seniority and if they have been a successful grader with us in the past.
-Master’s students are also eligible to apply.
+Master’s students are also eligible to apply and can apply in their first semester.

-The application link will be posted here.
+The application can be found here.
 Returning graders should have already contacted their supervising professors and should not fill out this application.
 PhD students should contact their advisor.

 Videos required to apply for 1101, 2201, 3251 and 3270